ZakRab/ZakRab/README.md

 - 👋 Hi, I’m @ZakRab
-- 👀 I’m interested in: javascript, java, react, and sql
+- 👀 I’m interested in: javascript, java, react, sql, c#, HTML & CSS, and Sfvelte
 - 🌱 I’m currently learning: java and ionic
 - 💞️ I’m looking to: collaborate on anything ;)
-- 📫 How to reach me email
+- 📫 How to reach me: email

 <!---
 ZakRab/ZakRab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.